vaeth/quoter/README.md

-For this reason, this project also provides a shell function `quoter_pipe` To define this shell function with __quoter-3.0__, one can `eval` the output of the program `quoter_pipe.sh`.
+For this reason, this project also provides a shell function `quoter_pipe` To define this shell function with __quoter-3.0__ or newer, one can `eval` the output of the program `quoter_pipe.sh`.
 For instance, to check whether quoter_pipe.sh is installed and to define it if it is, one can use something like
 ```
 if SOME_VARIABLE=`quoter_pipe.sh 2>/dev/null`
 then	eval "$SOME_VARIABLE"